tsgates/arch-wiki-markdown/wiki/Unity.md

 > Workspace switcher widget dissappeared

-Check this setting: Go to settings, Appearance, Behaviour, Enable workspaces
+Check this setting: go to Settings > Appearance > Behaviour > Enable workspaces.

 > Newly opened window is always placed at (0,0) on the screen

-Metacity-ubuntu needs to be used instead of metacity.
-Metacity-ubuntu is now included in Unity-for-Arch again.
+metacity-ubuntu needs to be used instead of metacity.

 > Window's titlebar still exists when maximized

-Metacity-ubuntu needs to be used instead of metacity.
+metacity-ubuntu needs to be used instead of metacity.

 > Indicator-messages doesn't work properly